damianmelson/Add-On-Board/README.md

 Add-On Board
 ============

-Small PCB for Raspberry Pi and home automation with [FHEM](http://fhem.de/fhem.html).
+A small PCB for Raspberry Pi and home automation with [FHEM](http://fhem.de/fhem.html).

 - CC1101 radio frontend (868MHz) with ATmega644V co-processor
 - DS2482-100 bridge device with 5V to 3.3V level shifter